juliafmorgado/julia/content/english/posts/2024-04-03_cloud-native-dev-challenge1.md

 To stop running the server just press `ctl+C`

+## Step 5: Add .gitignore
+Before pushing our code to a GitHub repository, we want to add the `node_modules` in a `.gitignore` file.
+This prevents unnecessary and bulky dependencies from being included in version control, keeping the repository clean and reducing its size.

+In the root directory of our project (cloud-native-dev) create a `.gitignore` file and add `node_modules/` by running the command: `echo "node_modules/" >> .gitignore`.

-## Step 5: Push the Code to GitHub
+## Step 6: Push the Code to GitHub
 **1. Install and Initialize Git**
 If you're using a Mac you can install Git via Homebrew with the command `brew install git`, and then navigate to the project directory (cloud-native-dev/1-challenge/) in your terminal and initialize Git: `git init`.